 Often times, they’re used to improve your security and privacy on public Wi-Fi networks, but they’re also used for a wide variety of other reasons.
 If you’ve been considering using a VPN on your iOS device(s) or Mac(s), then you’ve come to the right place.
-We’re going to tell you all about why you should consider using a VPN and how to use them to your advantage.
+We’re going to tell you all about why you should consider using one and how to use a VPN on iPhone, iPad, or Mac to your advantage.

 Why using a VPN is a good idea

 A VPN is important because it’s a line of defense between you and other users of the internet.
 VPNs have many different uses, but some of the most important are privacy and security.